casper-network/casper-sidecar/README.md

 Once you create the configuration file and are ready to run the Sidecar service, you must provide the configuration as an argument using the `-- --path-to-config` option as described [here](#running-the-sidecar).

-### Node Connections
+### SSE Node Connections

-The Sidecar can connect to Casper nodes with versions greater or equal to `2.0.0`.
+The Casper Sidecar's SSE component can connect to Casper nodes' SSE endpoints with versions greater or equal to `2.0.0`.

 The `node_connections` option configures the node (or multiple nodes) to which the Sidecar will connect and the parameters under which it will operate with that node.
 Connecting to multiple nodes requires multiple `[[sse_server.connections]]` sections.